MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

    |<xref:Microsoft.Xrm.Tooling.PackageDeployment.CrmPackageExtentionBase.IImportExtensions2.DataImportBypass> |Property|Use this to specify whether Dynamics 365 Package Deployer skips all data import operations such as importing Dataverse sample data, flat file data, and data exported from the Configuration Migration tool.
 Specify true or false.
 Default is `false`.|
    | <xref:Microsoft.Xrm.Tooling.PackageDeployment.CrmPackageExtentionBase.IImportExtensions2.OverrideDataImportSafetyChecks> |Property|Use this to specify whether Dynamics 365 Package Deployer will bypass some of its safety checks, which helps in improving the import performance.
 Specify `true` or `false`.
 Default is `false`.<br /><br /> You should set this to `true` only if the target Dataverse instance does not contain any data.|

-4. Save your project, and then build it (**Build** > **Build Solution**) to create the package.
+4. Save your project, and then build it to create the package.

-> [!IMPORTANT]
-> Because the template used when creating the package project specifies old versions of the required NuGet packages, you will probably need to update the project's NuGet packages to newer versions prior to building the project.

 Your package is the following files under the *\<Project>*\Bin\Debug folder